-But when you have your EA in hand, the learning process isn’t over.
-All Enrolled Agents need to complete annual CPE or CE (continuing professional education) to keep their credentials current.
-So while you’re searching for EA exam materials, you might as well get the details about CPE providers, too.
+But the learning process isn’t over when you have your EA in hand.
+All enrolled agents must complete annual CPE or CE (continuing professional education) to keep their credentials current.
+So while you’re searching for EA exam materials, you might as well get the details about CPE providers.

 Becker is one of the biggest names in professional accounting education.
 The company has been around for more than 60 years and has grown to have a global presence.
 In fact, Becker’s study materials are even used in universities, government agencies, accounting firms, and the Big 4.